- Code MEAS2105

 The aim of this course is to analyse and explain the dynamics of political economy in the contemporary Middle East.
 There is a focus on how political actors and social forces influence, and in turn are influenced, by political economy structures and development strategies.
 In particular, the effects of state institutions, international actors, social classes, and new groups such as private sector businesspeople are assessed, and their roles considered in the context of political economy theoretical approaches.
 Particular case studies focus on recent trends in the region, especially: the growth of Islamic models of economic development; the processes and outcomes of economic reform; the impacts of globalisation and foreign penetration of the region; and the ways in which new industries and technologies are shaping the political economies of the region.

-- Identify, debate and analyse the key dynamics of Middle Eastern political economy;
+- analyse the key dynamics of Middle Eastern political economy;

-- Debate and assess the major theoretical ideas that have been developed by scholars to explain Middle Eastern political economy dynamics; and
+- assess the major theoretical ideas that have been developed by scholars to explain Middle Eastern political economy dynamics; and

-- Make and defend suggestions about reforms and changes that might improve the efficiency, transparency, and equity of Middle Eastern political-economic systems.
+- debate suggestions about reforms and changes that might improve the efficiency, transparency, and equity of Middle Eastern political-economic systems.